-Research Seminar in Literacy Education

-A course designed for students in the Master of Arts Program in literacy education.
+Research Seminar in Literacy Education 0.5 unit A course designed for students in the Master of Arts Program in literacy education.
 Note: May be taken more than once for credential credit.

-Special Topics in Literacy Education 0.5 unit GLIT 6757 Special Topics in Literacy Education 0.5 unit GLIT 6758

-Special Topics in Literacy Education 1.0 unit
+Special Topics in Literacy Education 0.5 unit GLIT 6757 Special Topics in Literacy Education 0.5 unit GLIT 6758 Special Topics in Literacy Education 1.0 unit